erlang/otp/system/doc/design_principles/design_principles.md

 [](){: #otp-design-principles }

-The _OTP design principles_ define how to structure Erlang code in terms of processes, modules, and directories.
+The _OTP Design Principles_ define how to structure Erlang code in terms of processes, modules, and directories.

 ## Supervision Trees